 - Reserve about 2 tablespoons each of the red onion and the cilantro.
 Stir the remainder of the red onion and cilantro, and the jalapeños into the corn.

-- In a medium bowl, combine the mayonnaise, sour cream, cumin, paprika, salt and white pepper.
+- In a medium bowl, combine the mayonnaise, sour cream, chili powder and salt.

 - Stir the mayonnaise mixture into the corn, mixing well.
 Stir in the cotija cheese and 2 tablespoons of the lime juice until just combined.
 Add more lime juice to taste, if desired.
 Cut the remaining limes into wedges.